stormasm/yhoo-gq1/README.md

 Otherwise since go.mod is present... go get -t go run quote/main.go ui

+Or to install a binary

+cd quote
+go install

+Then once quote is installed go to any directory and type

+quote ibm
+quote aapl
+quote msft
 ```

 A continuation of code removal starting in this order